wongzy/wongzy.github.io/source/_posts/deep-understanding-of-Android-ActivityManagerService.md

 in the codes above, listed six significant point and sample explain about these invoke, in this session we all analyze interaction with WindowManagerService(AMS) except 4,5 point.

+## analysis to ActivityManagerService's main method

+AMS's Main method would return a Context object, what can be slather used by other services.
+With this context, we can do many things(for example, obtain the resources in environment and java class message). but what a context does AMS's main method returned?see the code followed: